AP source: MLB prefers teams flip sites if virus shuts parks - WHIZ News

 MLB anticipates government officials will decide whether it is safe to play in front of fans in each city.
 If changes to the schedule are necessary, MLB would make determinations at the point when a ballpark has been ruled out.

-Washington Gov. Jay Inslee plans to ban gatherings and events of more than 250 people in virtually the entire Seattle area, a person familiar with the decision told The Associated Press on Tuesday night.
+Washington Gov. Jay Inslee plans to ban gatherings and events of more than 250 people in virtually the entire Seattle area, a person familiar with the decision told the AP on Tuesday night.
 The person was not authorized to disclose the decision and spoke on condition of anonymity.

 Inslee scheduled a news conference for late Wednesday morning.
 The Mariners and MLB had no immediate comment.